bryceschuebert/personalWebsite/content/projects/NameTag.md

   - Waterjet
   - Metal bending
 company: ''
-showInProjects: false
+showInProjects: true
 ---

 I wanted to gift my partner, [Dominique Roth](https://niqueroth.com/), a plaque for her desk with her name and occupation.
-My original goal was to test out the BossLaser's metal etching capabilities, but the process required three separate machines to go from a stainless steel sheet to the finished product.
+My original goal was to test out the BossLaser's metal etching capabilities.
+However, the process required three separate machines to go from a stainless steel sheet to the finished product.